rjimeno/linux-sysadmin-interview-questions/README.md

         anonymity, caching and more.

 * Describe briefly how HTTPS works.
+    * HTTPS encapsulates HTTP traffic into an SSL/TLS layer.

 * What is SMTP?
 Give the basic scenario of how a mail message is delivered via SMTP.
+    * A Simple Mail Transfer Protocol (SMTP) trivial example on how a message is delivered follows:

+        1c.
+A SMTP client software resolves the name of the SMTP server it needs (based on DNS information) and establishes a TCP connection to port number 25.

+        1s.
+The server shows it accepted the connection with a code 220 answer.

+        2c.
+The client sends 'HELO ' followed by the server's domain name.

+        2s.
+The server replies with a 250 "pleased to meet you" message, possibly describing the features it accepts.

+        3c.
+The client sends 'MAIL FROM: ' followed by the email address of the sender.

+        3s.
+The server normally replies with a 250 MAIL ok message.

+        4c.
+The client sends 'RCPT TO: ' followed by the email address of the recipient.

+        4s.
+The server sends a "250 ok" possibly repeating the recipient's email address as indicated above.

+        5c.
+The client sends the 'DATA' command.

+        5s.
+The server replies with '354' message indicating to proceed.

+        6c.
+The client sends one or more lines of text that constitutes the email being sent.
+To indicate the end of the email data, the client sends a dot ('.') in a single line by itself.

+        6s.
+The server replies with a 250 "message received" or "accepted" or "queued" for delivery.

+        7c.
+The client sends the 'QUIT' command.

+        7s.
+The server responds with a 221 "bye" message.

 * What is RAID?
 What is RAID0, RAID1, RAID5, RAID10?
 * What is a level 0 backup?
 What is an incremental backup?
 * Describe the general file system hierarchy of a Linux system.